apecloud/kubeblocks/docs/release_notes/template.md

 We would like to extend our appreciation to all contributors who helped make this release happen.

 **Highlights**
+    * New addonspecs.extensions.kubeblocks.io API, with Addon management controller, where KubeBlocks allow addon extensions instead of using Helm sub-charts dependencies.
     * ClusterDefinition API `spec.connectionCredential` add following built-in variables:
     * Service FQDN `$(SVC_FQDN)` placeholder, value pattern - $(CLUSTER_NAME)-$(1ST_COMP_NAME).$(NAMESPACE).svc, where 1ST_COMP_NAME is the 1st component that provide `ClusterDefinition.spec.componentDefs[].service` attribute
     * Service ports `$(SVC_PORT_<NAME>)` placeholder
     * example usage: